 - Information – a full copy of your family plan and vital information should be included.
 You can check this off if you completed your emergency binder in the day 4 challenge.
 If you didn’t – then get it done!

 If you’re nearing your budget then make a note of what you feel are the vital items and get those first.
-Then budget to continue adding the rest in the next few months.
+Each month make a line item in your budget and continue adding the missing items over in the next few months.
 Your kit can make a disaster run more smoothly and be less traumatic.

 Today’s Challenge: Begin to Put Your 72-Hour Kit Together

-Better: You have a almost all of today’s assignment purchased and packed, and a purchasing schedule for next month to finish things off.
+Better: You have almost all of the assignments for today purchased and packed, and a purchasing schedule for the next month to finish things off.

 What other items do you consider essential for your 72-hour kit?
-Leave us some ideas in the comments below.
+Leave us your ideas in the comments below.